jundalisay/sp/content/en/research/galileo/two/day-1b.md

 being seen.
 Hence there remains no basis for saying that anything in the heavenly bodies is alterable, etc.

-SALV.
+{{< l a="Salviati" >}}
 I do not make bold to say that such great changes have taken place in the moon, but neither am I sure that they could not have happened.
 Such a mutation could be represented to us only by some variation between the lighter and the darker parts of the moon, and I doubt whether we have had observant selenographers on earth who have for any considerable number of years provided us with such exact selenography as would make us reasonably conclude that no such change has come about in the face of the moon.
-Of the moon's appearance, I find no more exact description than that some say it represents a human face;
-others, that it is like the muzzle of a lion; still others, that it is Cain with a bundle of thorns on his back.
+Of the moon's appearance, I find no more exact description than that some say it represents a human face; others, that it is like the muzzle of a lion; still others, that it is Cain with a bundle of thorns on his back.
 So to say "Heaven is inalterable, because neither in the moon nor in other celestial bodies are such alterations seen as are discovered upon the earth" has no power to prove anything.
+{{< /l >}}

 SAGR.
 This first argument of Simplicio's leaves me with another haunting doubt which I should like to have removed.
 Accordingly I ask him whether the earth was generable and